 2 1/4 tsp salt

-Wash the rice well, drain, and cook in the dashi.
+Wash the rice well, drain, and dump into a pot with the dashi.
 Bring the rice to a boil, then stir, reduce the heat to low, cover, and cook 15 minutes, then turn off the heat and let it sit 5-10 minutes.
 While the rice is cooking, combine the rest of the ingredients and stir to dissolve the sugar.
 Pour the mixture over the hot, cooked rice and mix carefully so you don't smush the rice.
 Spread the rice out to cool it or fan it while you're stirring to help it cool off.
 Then cool completely before using.

 Anything made with this rice is sushi, whether it has any type of fish in it or not.
 We used lots of different things in our maki sushi.
 You can't get sashimi-grade fish here so she didn't use any, but we had lots of other delicious things with wasabi and soy sauce.
 My friend did not approve of someone adding strawberries to their sushi though. :)